1. What are coronaviruses?

 - Avoid sharing personal items with others.
 For instance, don't share utensils and drinking glasses at mealtimes.

-16. Should I wear a face mask?
+16. Should I wear a face mask on the airplane?

 17. I would rather wear a mask anyway, so when should I do so?